JNEdrozo/adaFamilyTree/README.md

 Product Plan: https://gist.github.com/JNEdrozo/84d61f563256436c853303e4172af2e9

 ## Project User Stories
-Target User: The webapp is intended for current or former Ada students or staff who would like to see where they are in the Ada family social network expansion.
+Target User: The web app is intended for current or former Ada students or staff who would like to see where they are in the Ada family social network expansion.

 **Public/Unauthenticated Users:**

-As an non-logged-in user, I can:
+As a non-logged-in user, I can:
 - log in as an existing user or,
 - create a profile account to add to the existing Ada family tree using required info:
   - first name